Skip to content

 In wabi-sabi interiors, you might see:

-• Handmade ceramics with visible imperfections
+• Handmade ceramics with visible brush strokes

 Incorporating Wabi-Sabi into Various Home Styles